CSCfi/csc-user-guide/docs/apps/trinity.md

 ```
 When Trinity is executed with _--grid_exec_ option in generates large amount of temporary files and it
 is very likely, that you will exceed the default limit of 100 000 files.
 Thus it is advisable to apply for
-a larger file number quota for Puhti-rhel8 scratch before submitting large Trinity jobs.
+a larger file number quota for Puhti scratch before submitting large Trinity jobs.
 You can send the request
 to servicedesk@csc.fi.